Sherco

+History

 The name, Sherco, derives from the amalgamation of two words, Bultaco and Sherpa, that harks back to the company's origins.

 The Barcelona factory, that was founded in 1998, specializes in the trial category, while the French factory, which was established in 2003, specializes in the rest of the production.

 It was 1999 before the first trials bike rolled of the production line.
 It brought together all the best components from its rival manufacturers.
 So good in fact was the initial design, that the main chassis design was not changed until 2006; 7 years after its conception, and the engine was not drastically changed until 2011, which in the fast changing world of trials motorcycle evolution, is a long time.

 The Sherco trials range is available in a wide range of engine sizes, including: 80cc (called the 0.8), 125cc (1.25), 200cc (2.0), 250cc (2.5), 272cc (called the 2.9 for marketing purposes) and 300cc (3.0 Cabestany replica of 2010) 2-stroke machines.
 Sherco also introduced a 320cc (3.2) 4-stroke engine in 2005.
 Sherco added the prefix initials ST to the engine range in 2009 to signify the trials motorcycle range, rather than the SE enduro and SU supermoto bikes now available.

 In 2006, Sherco modified the tuning of the 2.9, 272cc, model; making a more mellow throttle response for better grip in wet conditions.
 This was done by increasing the volume of the cylinder head combustion chamber (lowering the compression ratio) and reducing the cross section area of the transfer ports.
 Other changes including the new chassis (now painted black rather than chrome plated), new gearbox ratios and a new front fork manufacturer.
 All these changes made the 2006 Sherco more usable for more riders.
 2006 also saw the introduction of a Cabestany replica 2.9 model with limited edition graphics.

 In 2009, Sherco introduced the Sherco R; a commercially available version of Albert Cabestany's works machine available in 2.9 (2-stroke) and 3.2 (4-stroke) models, which, among other modifications, included: a titanium exhaust front pipe, high compression cylinder head, keihin carburettor and numerous carbon fibre components.